How To: Getting Started

 VERIFY Wideband Transfer

-Now that you are datalogging give it a few for the awe to set in.
+Now that you are datalogging give it a few minutes for the awe factor to wear off.
 After the wow factor dissipates, select your wideband on the dash by right clicking it and

 selecting the correct wideband from the drop down menu.
 This is only applicable if you have wired the widebands 0-5v output in to the